pringleshowboi/ProxMox-WireguardConfig/README.md

+# DISCLAIMER: THIS IS A WORKING-PROGESS APP USING PROXMOX AND WIREGUARD, PLEASE DO NOT USE IF YOU ARE INEXPERIENCED WITH PROXMOX AND OR WIREGUARD
 # 🔐 WireGuard Flask Client Generator

 A simple, secure web interface for generating WireGuard client configurations with QR codes.
 Perfect for self-hosted VPN servers, allowing easy client onboarding with mobile device QR code scanning.